RyanMillerC/patterns-operator/README.md

 ### Upgrade testing with OLM

+Commit all of your working changes before running these commands.
+The make targets will modify the *bundle* and *config* directories with references to your username and version.
+It's easiest to commit your changes, run through the test, then clean up your local directory with `git reset --hard && git clean -df`.

 Assuming the previous version was `0.0.1`, and we're not deploying to the official Quay repository, start by defining the version, creating the 3 images, and pushing them to quay:

 ```
 export VERSION=0.0.2